 This course is a special topic course designed to cover the design, construction and lighting of installations, stage sets, and performance spaces.
 Students will investigate contemporary applications and approaches to subjects specifically composed for the camera, and document installations that exist outside of the studio environment, with an emphasis on the genre's relationship to historical and contemporary theatre.
 Workshops include traditional camera formats, digital cameras, advanced studio lighting, basic electricity and carpentry, with an emphasis on scenery design.
 Students will plan and create small-scale models of stage designs; scale up these designs, and document their design.
 This course will be of special interest to students working in both installation and industrial design.
 Open to all students.
 3 credits.expand collapse

-This class will cover the fundamentals of film and digital 35mm SLR cameras, optics, exposure ratio, black and white film processing and basic silver and digital printing techniques.
-Lectures address black and white darkroom processes, digital workflow, file archiving, and output for various applications.
+This course covers the fundamentals of digital and film SLR cameras, optics, exposure ratio, digital and B&W printing techniques.
+Lectures and demonstrations address digital workflow, file archiving, output for various applications and digital image development and film processing.
 Introductory lighting tools and documentation of artwork for professional applications is covered.
-Required for Sophomore Photography majors.
-Open Studio Elective.
+Required for sophomore Photography majors.
+Open studio elective.
+Offered fall.

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.